tamerh/xml-stream-parser/README.md

 ```
 found = xml.GetValue("tag1[1].tag11@att0")
 ```
 _note: this index works in the same way that the indexation of the arrays in functional language, that means that it won´t work as the indexation in the xslt.
-In this way 0 will be the fisrt element, 1 the second, and so on._
+In this way 0 will be the fisrt element, 1 the second, and so on._<br/>
 The last point about this function: it will return an empty string when you ask for an non existing node, a index out of the rage, or a non existing attribute, so all of this invokations:
 ```
 found = xml.GetValue("missingTag.tag11@att")